scantist/user-docs/docs/zh-CN/Get-Started-with-Scantist/create-an-account-with-scantist.md

 import { companyConfig } from '../../../config/companyConfig.js'
 </script>

-# Create an account with {{companyConfig.COMPANY_NAME}}
+# Create an account with {{companyConfig.APP_NAME}}

-创建账号, navigate to [https://scantist.io](https://scantist.io/) and sign up for an account using your preferred method. {{companyConfig.COMPANY_NAME}} offers two login options:
+创建账号, navigate to [https://scantist.io](https://scantist.io/) and sign up for an account using your preferred method. {{companyConfig.APP_NAME}} offers two login options:

 ### Option 1: SCM (Source Code Management) Account Login <a href="#option-1-scm-source-code-management-account-login" id="option-1-scm-source-code-management-account-login"></a>

-You can use your existing account in Github, Gitlab, or Bitbucket to log in to {{companyConfig.COMPANY_NAME}}.
-This is a recommended option as it provides access to more features when you link your SCM account with {{companyConfig.COMPANY_NAME}}.
+You can use your existing account in Github, Gitlab, or Bitbucket to log in to {{companyConfig.APP_NAME}}.
+This is a recommended option as it provides access to more features when you link your SCM account with {{companyConfig.APP_NAME}}.

 ### Option 2: Email Login <a href="#option-2-email-login" id="option-2-email-login"></a>